dotnet/orleans/src/Documentation/Multi-Cluster/GlobalSingleInstance.md

 ### Grain Coordination Attributes

 Developers can indicate when and how clusters should coordinate their grain directories with respect to a particular grain class.
-The  `[GlobalSingleInstance]` attribute means we want the same behavior as as when running Orleans in a single global cluster: that is, route all calls to a single activation of the grain.
+The  `[GlobalSingleInstance]` attribute means we want the same behavior as when running Orleans in a single global cluster: that is, route all calls to a single activation of the grain.
 Conversely, the `[OneInstancePerCluster]` attribute indicates that each cluster can have its own independent activation.
 This is appropriate if communication between clusters is undesired.

 The attributes are placed on grain implementations.
 For example:
 ```csharp